boardzilla/boardzilla-docs/docs/game/flow.md

 [createGame](../api/modules#creategame) when you call [`game.defineFlow`](../api/classes/Game#defineflow).
 The arguments to this function are the steps for your game.
 There are two basic types of steps:
-- a function
+- Plain Functions
-- a flow command
+- Flow commands

-Functions alter the game state in some way, and flow commands change the flow of the game.
-You can keep adding as many functions and flow commands as needed, in any order.
+Functions alter the game state in some way, and Flow commands change the flow of the game.
+You can keep adding as many functions and Flow commands as needed, in any order.
 Let's look at a simple example from the Boardzilla starter game:

 ``` ts Sample flow